Geographical aspects of major social issues facing modern Western society.

 - Part I situates social geography within the discipline of Geography

-- Part II explores axes of difference as intersecting categories of inequality (class, gender, sexuality and ethnicity)
+- Part II explores axes of difference as intersecting categories of inequality (class, gender, sexuality and ethnicity, age and abilities)

 - Teaching Arrangements

-- Recommended: Panelli, R. (2004) Social Geographies: From Difference to Action.
-London:
+Recommended: Panelli, R. (2004) Social Geographies: From Difference to Action.
+London: Sage.

-NOTE: The first half of the paper draws extensively on this text.
+NOTE: The first few weeks of the paper draws extensively on this text.
 You do not have to purchase it, but if you wish to, it is available at the University Bookshop.
 An eBook and hard copies of the book are available on reserve at Central Library.

-Additional readings from a range of sources will also be prescribed and made available on Blackboard or through the library.
+Additional readings from a range of sources will also be prescribed and made available on eReserve.

 - Graduate Attributes Emphasised

 - Global perspective, Communication, Critical thinking, Cultural understanding, Ethics,

 - Learning Outcomes

 This paper is organised to achieve two objectives, namely: